Calling all Rocky Trail Families!

 - Bateau Bay Beach Viewing Area.

 While it is not the highest vantage point, a beautifully landscaped sandstone platform provides a clear viewing point out over Bateau Bay.
 Plenty of parking is available, and picnic tables and amenities are close by.
-Check out our notes on our favourite bushwalks below! – Park the car here and take the bushwalk to the top of Crackneck for the ultimate whale watching location.
+Check out our notes on our favourite bushwalks below! – Park the car here and take the bushwalk to the top of Crackneck.
 It is not a difficult bushwalk however the surface is uneven, and it is undulating terrain.

 At the Southern end of the coast this purpose built platform has views all the way south to Palm Beach.

-Norah Head – Bushwalk, rock pool and The Ark Cafe
+Norah Head – Bushwalk, rock pool and The General Store Cafe

 This is one of our favourite breakfast and brunch spots on the coast!
 You can park your car near the cafe and do the easy 3.5km walk through the bush to the Norah Head light house, climb down the steps to the beach and walk along the beach and around the headland to the Rock Pool.
 From there steps lead back up to the cafe.

-> The Ark Cafe website (open every day 8am-4pm)
+- The General Store (open every day 8am-4pm)

 TreeTops Adventure Park